jamespacileo/django-smartagent/README.rst

 Django-SmartAgent
 ======

-django-smartagent is the fastest and most complete user agent parser
+django-smartagent is an attempt to provide Django developers with a lightning fast and complete browser detection utility.

+:Author:
+    James Pacileo

+:Version:
+    0.1.0